-BCOM strongly discourages any conduct that is illegal or that violates the rights of another individual.
+Burrell strongly discourages any conduct that is illegal or that violates the rights of another individual.
 This specifically includes laws concerning possession, use, and sale of alcohol and illegal drugs.

-The Wellness, Alcohol, Violence, Education is a harm-reduction program currently run at NMSU which BCOM utilizes for students.
-BCOM is involved in the implementation of the WAVE Program and has representation via the Office of Student Affairs.
+The Wellness, Alcohol, Violence, Education (WAVE) is a harm-reduction program currently run at NMSU which Burrell utilizes for students.
+The College is involved in the implementation of the WAVE Program and has representation via the Office of Student Affairs.
 It involves peer educators in outreach efforts targeting students.
 At each presentation, WAVE provides materials regarding on and off-campus resources to participants.

 - 1) RAINN Day an annual day of action to raise awareness and educate students about sexual violence on college campuses.
-It is a grassroots program designed to empower college students to educate their peers about risk reduction and recovery resources on their campus. - 2) Aggies Against Violence Week This is an annual event where students are provided resources on preventing campus violence. - Take Back The Night This an international event and non-profit organization with the mission of ending sexual, relationship, and domestic violence in all forms.
-NMSU participates in this even annually.
+It is a grassroots program designed to empower college students to educate their peers about risk reduction and recovery resources on their campus. - 2) Aggies Against Violence Week This is an annual event where students are provided resources on preventing campus violence. - 3) Take Back the Night This an international event and non-profit organization with the mission of ending sexual, relationship, and domestic violence in all forms.
+NMSU participates in this event annually.

 Anyone selling or distributing alcohol to a minor or selling or distributing illicit drugs is guilty of a felony in New Mexico.
-Any student who violates BCOM policies, including state laws, may be subject to disciplinary action by the College.
+Any student who violates Burrell policies, including state laws, may be subject to disciplinary action by the College.
 Violations of federal and state controlled substance and liquor laws are investigated by the NMSU Police Department.
+Additionally, Burrell has a page on the website notifying students about College policies, substance abuse laws, and support resources.
+Students can access up to date information on the following page: https://bcommm.org/drug-and-alcohol-free-campus/